Code Violation Examples & Information

 What is a Violation?

-Below are some examples of the types of problems that the Neighborhood Services Division can address.
+Below are some examples of the types of problems that the Code Compliance Division can address.

 Trash and Debris: Any accumulation of garbage, trash, appliances, old furniture, or scrap material must be removed from the property.
 Trash containers should be stored in areas away from the front yard or driveway, like inside a garage or shed, behind a fence or alongside the back of a house.
 Note: City trash container storage concerns are addressed by Environmental Services staff.

 Vehicles: Cars and trucks that are not licensed or are not in running condition must be parked in an enclosed garage.
 Large commercial vehicles and construction equipment may not be parked in residential areas without a valid permit.
 There are specific criteria that must be met before a permit can be issued.
 Contact the Code Compliance team directly for further information.

 Parking in Yards: You may park your cars, campers, trucks, boats, or RVs in your driveway if they are in running condition and have valid license plates.
 They may not be parked on the lawn or on a dirt area.